wilpar4813/weatherDashboard/README.md

 # Weather Dashboard

-* READ ME
+## READ ME
-- Version: 1.0.0
+* Version: 1.0.0
-- Web Design By Tripp Parham
+* Web Design By Tripp Parham
-- Published: Thursday December 19th 2019
+* Published: Thursday December 19th 2019

+# Description
+As an active person, the need to know the weather is a big deal.
+Use this weather dashboard to search cities for current weather conditions and the future weather outlook for multiple cities.
+This app utilizes HTML, CSS, and Javascript.

+# Screenshots
+![Weather Image](./assets/weather.png)

 # Configuration instructions
 * No installation necessary.
 Any main stream browser can be used.

-# Screenshots
-![Weather Image](./assets/weather.png)

 ### Goto the following link: